 The system projects lights to the relevant side of the bike as it’s moving to help the rider see what’s ahead when lent over and it projects the lights at the ground to illuminate braking areas ahead. it also projects lights on the ground as a massive warning set of pulsing laser-type images to warn off other vehicles that get too close.
 As if that’s not enough, the complex lights change their spread and area of lighting to suit speed and riding style, too.

-The incredible patents were filed yesterday (April 19) and show the system fitted to a GSX-R but Suzuki’s description of the set-up says that this can be fitted to any motorcycle or scooter in the range.
+The patents show the system fitted to a GSX-R but Suzuki’s description of the set-up says that this can be fitted to any motorcycle or scooter in the range.

 The system works off two input feeds; sensors built into a bike’s internal movement registering unit – that knows how the bike is moving – deliver one set of instructions whilst the other set come from what Suzuki calls a ‘Neighbouring Vehicle State Computation Unit’ which basically constantly scans all around a motorcycle for a set distance and, if any other vehicle enters that area, it becomes active and responsive to warn the other vehicle to back off.